pmuens/awesome-serverless/README.md

 - [From bare metal to serverless](https://loige.co/from-bare-metal-to-serverless/) - Post about the evolution from the early days of the internet up until the serverless computing era.
 - [Building a static serverless website with Netlify](https://serverless.com/blog/how-built-static-serverless-website-netlify/) - How to build a serverless website using Netlify.
 - [6 things to know about serverless tech](https://www.themartec.com/insidelook/serverless-tech) - Post about six vital things to know about serverless tech.
+- [Reducing latency using Binaris](https://thenewstack.io/binaris-wants-reduce-latency-serverless-productions/) - How Binaris wants to reduce latency in serverless deployments.

 ## Screencasts